-Today’s Technical Tuesday is focused on something that may sound boring and mundane, but is actually very practical!
-Let’s talk about loading magazines.
-Today, we will be sharing tips and tricks for making it easier to load mags, how to load magazines for maximum reliability, and how to maintain your magazines for longterm reliability.
+Today’s Technical Tuesday is focused on something that may sound boring and mundane but is very practical!
+Let’s talk about how to load magazines.
+Today, we will be sharing firearm basics for making it easier to load mags, how to load magazines for maximum reliability, and how to maintain your magazines for longterm reliability.
 Since magazines can be one of the most common failure points in a firearm, we feel like this discussion could be helpful to everyone.

 We’re using brand new Magpul magazines, which some folks think can be a bit difficult to load, especially as you’re loading higher round counts into the mag.
 We like Magpul magazines for two specific reasons: 1.
 Magpul magazines are easy to disassemble and clean.
 2. They have a really nice gripping surface for emergency magazine removal.

 First tip, how to easily load a magazine.
 Once you get about 10 rounds loaded, you will find that the magazine will start to feel a bit stiffer.
 Take your thumb and push down on the top round in the magazine, then hit the bottom of the magazine against the palm of your other hand.
 Doing this will cause the 10 rounds you’ve already loaded to act as a giant hammer, compressing the spring all the way to the bottom of the magazine, allowing the next rounds to go into the mag much more easily.
 It’s such a simple trick that can make loading higher round counts much easier.

 The second tip when you’re loading a magazine, after you load a magazine, take it and tap the back of the magazine against the palm of your hand.
 What this does is to seat all of the round to the very back of the magazine, so that the rounds are all positioned in the same way as they are engaged by the slide and pushed into the chamber.
 This can help with reliability.

 How to take care of your magazine